-- future, including executory contracts (recognised and unrecognised); and - (j) settlement of liabilities on behalf of the entity or by the entity on behalf of that related party. - Participation by a parent or subsidiary in a defined benefit plan that shares risks between group entities is a transaction between related parties (see paragraph 34B of SB-FRS 19). - Disclosures that related party transactions were made on terms equivalent to those that prevail in arm's length transactions are made only if such terms can be substantiated. - 24 Items of a similar nature may be disclosed in aggregate except when separate disclosure is necessary for an understanding of the effects of related party transactions on the financial statements of the entity.
+- The following are examples of transactions that are disclosed if they are with a related party: - (a) purchases or sales of goods (finished or unfinished); - (b) purchases or sales of property and other assets; - (c) rendering or receiving of services; - (d) leases; - (e) transfers of research and development; - (f) transfers under licence agreements; - (g) transfers under finance arrangements (including loans and equity contributions in cash or in kind); - (h) provision of guarantees or collateral; - (i) commitments to do something if a particular event occurs or does not occur in the future, including executory contracts1 (recognised and unrecognised); and - (j) settlement of liabilities on behalf of the entity or by the entity on behalf of that related party. - Participation by a parent or subsidiary in a defined benefit plan that shares risks between group entities is a transaction between related parties (see paragraph 42 of S B FRS 19 (as amended in 2011)). - Disclosures that related party transactions were made on terms equivalent to those that prevail in arm's length transactions are made only if such terms can be substantiated. - 24 Items of a similar nature may be disclosed in aggregate except when separate disclosure is necessary for an understanding of the effects of related party transactions on the financial statements of the entity.